lana-20/mobile-testing-interview-questions/README.md

 ## You started working on your device and you observe a crash.
 How do you collect logs?
 Review the comprehensive answer in this [repo](https://github.com/lana-20/adb-logcat-options-filters).

+## If you open your log, what is the information you check for?
+Review the comprehensive answer in this [repo](https://github.com/lana-20/adb-logcat-options-filters#important-information-to-check-for-in-android-logs--adb-logcat-command-output-filtering)

 ## How do you use <code>adb bugreport</code> command to collect the logs?
 Review the comprehensive answer in this [repo](https://github.com/lana-20/adb-bugreport).